Data highlight

 In general, they include completing credits in language arts, math, science, computer technology, and social studies.
 Additionally, students must pass specific exams and may need to complete a career/academic plan.

 The Oklahoma State Department of Education (OSDE) publishes in-depth data on school performance, which includes high school graduation rates disaggregated by gender.
-In 2022, 82% of the females enrolled in the state’s public school system graduated within 4 years.
-85% graduated within 5, and 87% graduated by year 6.
+During the 2024-2025 school year, 77.6% of females enrolled in the state’s public school system graduated in 4 years – a drop from 85.1% in 2023-2024.
+Further, as of 2025, 85.8% of girls graduated within 5 years, and 86.8% graduated by year 6.

 This issue brief was written by Metriarch staff as part of our Data Lookbook.